 - Connected TV (CTV) is a device you use to watch OTT content.
 (Smart TV’s, Roku, Apple TV, Amazon Fire, etc.)

 In a nutshell, CTV is just another avenue of watching OTT television – on an actual TV set.
 Depending on the platform, that’s around 80% or 90% of all viewing.

 So it’s not surprising that OTT networks are more than happy to see that connected TV advertising is growing at a pace that is nearly unheard of.

 Beachfront, an independent publisher (supply-side platform), reveals in a recent report that connected TV advertising requests have reached a staggering 1,640% year over year.

 No, that wasn’t a slip of my keyboard.
 That’s the real percentage of growth from November 2017 with 1.7 billion CTV ad requests, to November 2019 with 29.9 billion.

 The introduction of top-tier streaming services

 OTT marketers are anticipating the launch of new OTT channels.
-Disney+ launches in the US November 12, while Warner Media will enter the market Spring 2020.
+Disney+ launches in the U.S. on November 12, while Warner Media will enter the market in spring, 2020.

-The announcement of top-tier providers joining the CTV advertising space poses positively for OTT marketers.
-Not only do premium channels bring awareness to connected TV, but they will also gain new consumers who may not have yet adopted CTV media in their household.
+The announcement of top-tier providers joining the CTV advertising space bodes positively for OTT marketers.
+Not only do premium channels bring awareness to connected TV, but they will also gain new consumers who may have not yet adopted CTV media in their households.
 High-quality OTT channels mean advertisers will want to spend money on those services.